open-risk/equinox/docs/source/setup.rst

 Installation
 =======================

-You can install and use the Equinox platform in any computing system that either directly supports a *Python* environment **or** indirectly via *Docker*.
+You can install and use the Equinox platform in any computing system that either directly supports a *Python* environment **or** does so indirectly (via *Docker*).
 Here you can find alternative ways to install Equinox.

 Installation via Docker
 -----------------------

 Installation via docker is recommended as a long term production option as it provides a streamlined and fast setup of an equinox instance.
 If you do not want to use docker scroll further down for :ref:`Manual installation from sources`